FAOSTAT4/faostat-ui-commons/README.md

 |callback|Function invoked after the data is retrieved by WDS.
 The function takes an array of arrays as arguments.|
 |url_root|Optional.
 URL of WDS to override the default one.|

-Following an example of the usage of the WDS client:
+Following an example of the usage of the WDS client to invoke the [FAOSTAT Groups and Domains](http://faostat3.fao.org/wds/rest/groupsanddomains/faostat/E) service:

 ```javascript
 /* Initiate module. */